 The simulation effectively proved that the computation time to run the new Hough was … compared to the old Hough when it was detecting 10 or more lines.
 (Need to work on getting more accurate data, my initial testing showed that difference in time it takes to compute each method is statistically identical.
 I need to develop a more accurate method of testing before presenting any data).

 Testing on the BJU IGVC robot revealed that the distance to the line computed by the algorithm was within X error when the line was within 1 meter and y error when the line was greater than 1 meter.
-At any angle the algorithm’s theta value was consistently accurate to ±5 degrees.
+At any angle, the algorithm’s theta value was consistently accurate to ±5 degrees.

-Conclussion
+Conclusion

 By moving the origin around which the Hough transform is calculated to the bottom center and reversing the direction of the y-values so that up is positive, the ρ, θ values from the Hough transform are immediately useful data to the user about the position of the line when for AVs with a camera mounted on the front and pointed down and forward of the vehicle.
 The computational cost of translating every pixel to the new coordinate system using simple arithmetic may be computationally less than transforming the ρ, θ values so that they are with respect to a different origin.
-A formula to convert from the ρ, θ values returned by the Hough transform from one origin to another was found.
-Picking a different origin or transforming the ρ, θ value of the Hough transform to be with respect to another coordinate system is an easy way to find useful data that directly correlates to real world values without the need for post Hough transform calculations.
+A formula converting the ρ, θ values returned by the Hough transform from one origin to another was generated.
+Picking a different origin, or transforming the ρ, θ value of the Hough transform to be with respect to another coordinate system, is an easy way to find useful data that directly correlates to real world values without the need for post Hough transform calculations.

 Figures and captions